 If you are thinking of buying a beautiful Ragdoll kitten, check out this complete guide to this cute contender for the fluffiest cat breed.

 This gorgeous fluffy orange cat is actually a longhaired version of the popular Abyssinian cat breed.

-It is thought the Somali cat breed first arose in the 20th century when breeders crossed the Abyssinian with local longhaired cats and this triggered a recessive Abyssinian longhaired gene.
+It is thought that the Somali cat breed first arose in the 20th century.
+Breeders crossed the Abyssinian with local longhaired cats and this triggered a recessive Abyssinian longhaired gene.

 With a bushy coat and equally bushy tail, the Somali has earned the nickname of “fox cat.”

 Somali cats do need regular brushing and grooming to avoid tangles and mats.
 So, plan on twice per week brushing with a steel comb.
 You may also brush throughout the year and do up to daily grooming sessions during the spring shedding season.

 The Somali cat is energetic, social, active and eager to play, climb and explore.
 Somalis are smart and very trainable if you want a cat companion who can do tricks.